Crested Wood Partridge

-Found on the forest floor of evergreen, dense lowland primary forests.
+Also known as the roul-roul partridge, this bird is found on the forest floor of evergreen, dense lowland primary forests in southeast Asia.

-Roul roul partridges live on the forest floor and spend the majority of their day foraging for food in groups as large as 40 individuals.
+Crested wood partridges spend the majority of their day foraging for food in groups as large as 40 individuals.
 They will often follow wild pigs through the forests, feeding on the pig's leftovers such as half eaten fruit.
 They will also use their feet to scratch for food under the leaf litter.

 The birds mate for life.
 During the breeding season the birds will make a dome shaped nest in which to lay their eggs.
-The female bird is completely hidden when inside the nest, which is great protection for the eggs from predators, which the male bird will watch out for whilst the female incubates the eggs.
+The female bird is completely hidden when inside the nest, which is great protection for the eggs from predators and the male bird will watch out for whilst the female incubates the eggs.

 - Latin Name: Rollulus rouloul